 So, after you’re sure about which Master’s course to pursue, you can focus on other aspects such as quality and ranking as indicators of the program’s success.
 Here is a list of tips (NQOR) to understand whether the school offers the course and the curriculum’s scope.

-- Networking is an essential skill at every stage of your educational as well as professional life.
+1. Networking is an essential skill at every stage of your educational as well as professional life.
 It is best to talk to your seniors and the graduates to know more about the school and the professors.
-As an alumnus, their experiences will help you in making a better decision.
+As an alumnus, their experiences will help you in making a decision better.

 Here is a table that denotes the global ranking of various educational institutions and their tuition fees and duration spread across the USA, Europe, Canada, the UK, Australia, and India.